 - Generators burn petroleum-based fuels to produce electricity and their exhaust produces Carbon Monoxide (CO).
 This tasteless and odorless toxic gas is a by-product of incomplete combustion and can lead to CO poisoning.
 If proper installation and combustible air requirements are not met, serious injury and death can occur.

 - Using a CO detector is recommended in all homes and businesses.
 If you suspect you have been exposed to CO, seek medical attention immediately.

-Safety is our top priority.
-Each year, using a special high-voltage safety trailer and tabletop equipment, we educate thousands of children and adults about electrical safety.
+Each year, we educate thousands of children and adults about electrical safety at events like the Kansas State Fair, 4H gatherings and by request for small groups and special events.
+We have a portable high-voltage safety demonstration suitable for large groups, and a tabletop electric safety setup for smaller groups.
 If you’re interested in having a safety demonstration brought to your school or group, just call us at 1-800-222-3121.